Sonder9927/Arch-config/README.md

 sudo pacman -S alacritty    # 安装终端 ，可选择其它终端，各人喜好。 cp /etc/X11/xinit/xinitrc ~/.xinitrc                        #复制桌面启动文件
 ```

 I have set a 1920x1080 resolution, according to this video:
 [4.[arch 配置系列]更换壁纸、更改分辨率](https://www.bilibili.com/video/BV1ci4y1A7rq?spm_id_from=333.1007.top_right_bar_window_history.cotent.click)

+### xrandr
 `xrandr` find it's "10".
 So `xrandr -s 10` will change resolution to "1920x1080".
 And I have added this content to the config of i3.

+### xmodmap
+My method for remapping key in archlinux is in the script `xmod.bash`, but there is a bug.
+If I add the command `exec... bash /path/to/xmod.bash` into config of i3, I will have to restart i3 once
+to let it really work.

+Maybe there is something running in wrong order.

+So I try to set it with using both x and i3.
+Notice that command `xmodmap` depends on x client,
+and `xcape` can get from [alols's github](https://github.com/alols/xcape)

+Referring to `xmod.bash`:
+- Firstly, add `clear ...` into `~/.Xmodmap`.
+`.xinitrc` will run it when start x.

+- Finally, add `exec... /path/to/xcape -e "Mode_switch=Tab"` into config of i3.

 ## i3
 ### information
 [i3wm](https://i3wm.org)